Floraleda Sacchi

-Floraleda Sacchi (June 14, 1978) is an Italian harpist, composer and musicologist born in Como.
+Floraleda Sacchi (June 14, 1978) is an Italian harpist, composer and musicologist.

 Biography

-She studied music in Italy, the United States and Canada, with Lisetta Rossi, Alice Giles, Judy Loman, Alice Chalifoux.

-She has won prizes, in Italy and abroad, at 16 music competitions.
-Between 1998 and 2012 she performed more than 600 concerts in Europe, North and South America, and Asia in concert halls and festivals.

-She plays pedal harp (also electro and Celtic harp), as well as historical instruments (single and double action pedal harp).
+Sacchi was born in Como.
+She studied music in Italy, the United States, and Canada, including with Alice Giles, Judy Loman, and Alice Chalifoux.
+She has won prizes, in Italy and internationally, at 16 music competitions.
+She has performed concerts in Europe, North and South America, and Asia.
+She plays pedal harp, electric harp, and Celtic harp, as well as historical single and double action pedal harp.

-She has written articles on musicology related to the harp and harpists.
-A book by her, entitled Elias Parish Alvars, Life, Music, Documents published in 1999, received the Harpa Award (Prague 1999).
-She has edited 18th and 19th century harp music, bringing to the public several forgotten composers (such as Sophia Dussek or Alphonse Hasselmans).
+She has written musicological articles on the harp.
+She wrote a book entitled Elias Parish Alvars: Life, Music, Documents which was published in 1999 and received the Harpa Award.
+She has edited 18th and 19th century harp music by little-known composers such as Sophia Dussek and Alphonse Hasselmans.

-She is the author of shows uniting music and acting, including Mystery Tales (for actor, harp and string quartet, dedicated to the relationship among fantasy, horror literature and music) and Travel to the Moon (for actor, harp and planetarium - presented regularly at Milan's Planetarium) - freely inspired from Cosmicomiche by Italo Calvino.
-Beginning in June 2007, she played live in Ottavia Piccolo's monologue Donna non rieducabile.
-The show, based on a text by Stefano Massini, is dedicated to journalist Anna Politkovskaya.
-The show was made into a film by Felice Cappa in 2009.
-The movie was produced by RAI TV with the title "Il sangue, la neve" (The Blood, the Snow).
-Published by PromoMusic in DVD, the movie was presented at the 66th Venice Film Festival.
+She is the creator of Mystery Tales (for actor, harp and string quartet) and Travel to the Moon (for actor, harp and planetarium).
+In June 2007, she performed for Ottavia Piccolo's monologue Donna non rieducabile, based on a text by Stefano Massini.
+The show was made into a film by Felice Cappa in 2009, produced by RAI TV with the title "Il sangue, la neve" ("The Blood, the Snow").
+The movie was presented at the 66th Venice Film Festival.

 Since 2006, Floraleda Sacchi has been the artistic director of the Lake Como Festival.